AxelMizerovskiy/chat-app/README.md

 # TCP Server-Client Chat App

-Currently just has commnication between server and client.
+Currently just has commnication between 2 clients but its synched.

-Echos the message user sends and also prints it on server.
+Sends user message to the second user and also prints it on server.

+To fix:
+-currently the app needs both users to send for messages to update -client 1 only receives the first word of client 2's message -connection isnt established untilm  both users are attempting to make contact with server

+To add:
-Later on will be between users using server and also key encrypted.
+-Maybe ask the people for their names at the intial contact -Later on will be key encrypted.

-Will be wrapped into a android java app with kotlin with C++ to handle comms.
+-Will be wrapped into a android java app with kotlin with C++ to handle comms.